qmk/qmk_firmware/docs/pr_checklist.md

 - custom keycode enums must have first entry = `QK_USER`
 - some care with spacing (e.g., alignment on commas or first char of keycodes) makes for a much nicer-looking keymap.
 Spaces are preferred to tabs
 - keymaps should not enable VIA
-    - keymaps targeting VIA support should be submitted to the [VIA Userspace Repo](https://github.com/the-via/qmk_userspace_via)
+    - keymaps targeting VIA support should be submitted to the [VIA QMK Userspace](https://github.com/the-via/qmk_userspace_via) repository

 ## Keyboard PRs